 Marriage isn’t always easy.
 You have to put a lot of work into it.
 Sometimes your blood may be boiling, but lashing out at your partner can make things much worse.

 We work on tools to help partners remain calm, even during conflict discussions.
+The words you choose during these moments have the power to either de-escalate or escalate conflict, so mindful communication is essential.
 If you keep calm, you’ll have a much better chance of overcoming your in-law problems than if you neglect your spouse’s feelings.
 Choosing your parents over your spouse is a recipe for relationship disorder. — do all that you can to help your spouse feel like you are part of a team together, so they never feel alone.
 Your spouse needs to be your most important priority in your life for your marriage to thrive.

 Set Boundaries

 A key part is that the spouse address the issues with their own partners, not the other partner with the in-laws.
 The spouse needs to empathically set boundaries — one key to success.
+If boundaries are repeatedly crossed, it may be necessary to limit interactions to protect your well-being.
 Even if the parents don’t listen, it’s important to explain:

 · While you respect their thoughts on your parenting style, you’re uncomfortable with their unsolicited advice.